-To check your IMEI compatibility visit the website of your choice:
+To check your IMEI compatibility, visit the website of your choice:

-How to Find My IMEI
+How to Find Your Phone’s IMEI

 Is my AT&T phone unlocked?: Following this link will let you check your unlock status and availability.
 The general policy is that you can use any device purchased through AT&T on another carrier as long as the device supports it.
 Unfortunately, you’ll have to jump through a couple of hoops to get there.

-Assuming you meet the company’s requirements, which can be determined through their online portal, you can unlock your device for any other supported carrier.
-The bad news: AT&T only allows five devices to be unlocked per year from your account.
+Assuming you meet the company’s requirements, which you can find on their online portal, you can unlock your device for any other supported carrier.
+The bad news: AT&T only allows five devices to get unlocked per year from your account.
 You might also need to wait a few days before your request is finally processed.
-It’s a bit of a headache, but at the very least you can use your device on other carriers once the process is complete.
+It’s a bit of a headache, but at least you can use your device on other carriers once the process is complete.